How to Become a Licensed Counselor in New Hampshire

 As New Hampshire’s mental health care system is undergoing major changes the need for licensed professional counselors will only increase.
 Some counties in New Hampshire have begun mental health courts as a cheaper and more effective alternative to incarceration.
 The topic of mental health is a large part of the state dialogue in New Hampshire and a higher value is being placed on quality care throughout the state.
-Completing the necessary steps to receive the New Hampshire Board of Mental Health Practice’s Licensed Clinical Mental Health Counselor(LCMHC) license is a significant step for any future counselor interested in helping New Hampshire regain it’s status as a national leader in mental health care.
+Completing the necessary steps to be certified by the New Hampshire Office of Professional Licensure and Certification is a significant step for any future counselor interested in helping New Hampshire regain it’s status as a national leader in mental health care.

 New Hampshire has always been a leader.
 In January 1776, it was the first British North American colony to break ties with Great Britain and a few years later was the first state to enact a state constitution.
 As health care throughout the United States continues to evolve the State of New Hampshire is positioning itself to be a leader once again.
 With innovative programs and an emphasis on mental health care in Concord, mental health promises to be an exciting field for years to come.
 Counselors with the LCMHC license will have received the training, experience, and education necessary to help transform the face of mental health care in the state for the better.